Your or your family's wages, salaries, interest, dividends, etc., minus certain deductions

 This estimate includes both billable and non-billable expenses.

-Billable expenses are those billed by TCU and include tuition, fees, and room and
+Billable expenses are those billed by TCU and include tuition, fees, housing and meal

 Non-billable expenses are books and supplies, transportation, other education costs

-(loan fees and miscellaneous expenses), and room and meals for off-campus students.
+(loan fees and miscellaneous expenses), and housing and food for off-campus students.

 This is the number used to determine your eligibility for federal student financial